TheSkorm/ptv-timetable-gtfs/README.md

  - Time travelling services
  - Services where the time doesn't change for each stop
- - Stations used for multiple mode types (not really a data issue and can be fixed in the importer)
  - Unused stops
  - Routes / Trips with no stopping patten
  - VLine missing because there is no way to work out if it's a coach or a train